 Animation is about enhancing overall usability by turning design states into actions — think about a static mockup of an object that looks three-dimensional, vs. watching a two-dimensional object pivot in a way that helps the users understand the larger spatial framework.

-Animation can either happen in real time (immediately, as the user interacts with a component) or asynchronously (in response to a user input or action, usually as a transition).
+Animation can either happen in real-time (immediately, as the user interacts with a component) or asynchronously (in response to user input or action, usually as a transition).

 Neither type is “better,” of course, but you should evaluate every spatial and temporal technique against a set of user-oriented standards to determine its merit.